English

 The magnificent Kunsthistorisches Museum in Vienna is a must-visit for anyone with a penchant for art and history.
 Built over a century ago, it boasts an impressive collection of artworks from famous artists like Bruegel and Rubens.
 Not only that, it also holds a trove of ancient artifacts from Egypt and the Near East.
 You can learn more about the fascinating history of this museum on this page, which will give you an enriching experience during your visit!

-Kunsthistorisches Museum Timeline
+Kunsthistorisches Museum timeline

 Construction of KHM